12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 The Hermitage Foreshore Track in Sydney Harbour National Park at Rose Bay is another great Eastern Suburbs option.

-The Family Friendly Coogee to Maroubra Walk
+Coogee to Maroubra Coastal Walk (5km)

-If you loved the Bondi to Coogee walk but want something quieter, this is your next move.
-The Coogee to Maroubra walk offers everything that made the first walk special – stunning ocean views, historic rock pools, and great swimming spots – but with a fraction of the crowds.
+It offers everything that makes the first walk special – stunning ocean views, historic rock pools and great swimming spots – but with a fraction of the crowds.

 The first section, known as the Coogee Clifftop Walk, is particularly brilliant for families.
 A boardwalk with a slight incline makes it accessible for wheelchair users and those with prams.
-The rest of the walk rewards you with some beautiful rock pools and panoramic views of Sydney’s coastline – perfect for those who prefer less crowded paths.

 Sydney’s Unique swimming spots along the walk